bozonx/stt-gateway-microservice/docs/API.md

   - Defaults to `STT_DEFAULT_PROVIDER` if omitted; must be allowed by `STT_ALLOWED_PROVIDERS`.
 - `timestamps` (boolean, optional)
   - If true, provider is requested to include word-level timestamps (when supported).
+- `restorePunctuation` (boolean, optional)
+  - If true, provider is requested to restore/add punctuation in the transcript.
+  - Defaults to `true` when the service/provider supports it (e.g., AssemblyAI).
 - `apiKey` (string, optional)
   - If provided, used as the provider API key for this request (BYO key).
   - If omitted, the service will fall back to `ASSEMBLYAI_API_KEY` from environment.